Ready for your next adventure? With jaw-dropping views and epic hiking trails, New Zealand’s many national parks are calling your name.

-Whether you enjoy a challenging multi-day hiking trip through snow-capped mountains, a visit to some of the most scenic volcanoes in the world, or you want to let your kayak be carried by the river through lush green forests – there is something for everyone in New Zealand’s national parks.
+Whether you enjoy challenging multi-day hiking trips through snow-capped mountains, a visit to some of the most scenic volcanoes in the world, or you want to let your kayak be carried by the river through lush green forests – there is something for everyone in New Zealand’s national parks.

 You have the choice to explore these parks by foot, car, mountain bike, boat, and even by air.
 Each park is an amazing opportunity for the explorer inside you to discover some of the most beautiful places in New Zealand and create lifelong memories.

 These parks are also more than just a collection of stunning landscapes.
 When visiting, it’s important to stay mindful of the rich Maori history and culture behind these locations and preserve the environment by not leaving any traces.

 Before you set off, we’ve compiled a helpful guide for each of the 13 famous national parks in New Zealand.
 If you are thinking of venturing into the country for your next holiday, this should help you decide which ones you’d like to explore first!

 The first park on the list is Aoraki Mount Cook National Park.
 It’s located in the Mount Cook Range close to the northwestern coast of New Zealand.